huskynz/hunzg2/README.md

 All Deprecated Items are are available on about.huskynz linked [Here](https://about.husky.nz/eol)

+# Have a issue on github with one of HuskyNZ's repos?

+Email github@husky.nz and we will look at the repo you metion

 # Need support with a product
 Check the support [portal](https://huskynz.atlassian.net/servicedesk/customer/portals) or Email support@husky.nz

 By use of this site and all of HuskyNZ's sites your agreeing to HuskyNZ Terms of Use and HuskyNZ's Privacy Policy © 2022 - HuskyNZ